Image: The Virgin of the Carmelitas | unknown

 The Carmelites were known from early on as “Brothers of Our Lady of Mount Carmel.”
 The title suggests that they saw Mary not only as “mother,” but also as “sister.”
 The word sister is a reminder that Mary is very close to us.
 She is the daughter of God and therefore can help us be authentic daughters and sons of God.
 She also can help us grow in appreciation of being sisters and brothers to one another.
 She leads us to a new realization that all human beings belong to the family of God.
 When such a conviction grows, there is hope that the human race can find its way to peace.

-Under the Title of Our Lady of Mount Carmel, Mary is the Patron Saint of:
+Our Lady of Mount Carmel is the Patron Saint of: